determined-ai/determined/docs/integrations/notification/zapier.rst

  Zapier
 ########

-This section will walk through the steps needed to set up Zapier webhook to to receive updates from Determined.
+This section will walk through the steps needed to set up Zapier webhook to receive updates from Determined.

 The steps to set up Zapier webhook are: